TAUPE OF THE MORNING: the new neutral on the block

 Taupe of the Morning has an LRV of 65, which is ANOTHER reason why it’s so versatile.
 My magic LRV number is 62, but really, any LRV in between 62-65 makes this lil Ginger pretty darn happy.

 At this depth, Taupe of the Morning has enough meat on its bones to offer a contrast with white trim, without being so dark that it weighs a room down.
-And while this LRV can wash out in a super bright room, so will any colour in this range (you need a lower LRV for a colour to not wash out).
+And while this LRV can wash out in a super bright room, so will any color in this range (you need a lower LRV for a color to not wash out).
 If you have a DARK room, you have to be cautious as a neutral like this can look a bit drab, meaning you need to do some thoughtful supplementing with interior lighting.